sheldonkwoodward/pymkv/README.rst

     $ pip install pymkv

-or clone the repo and run the following command if you wish to edit the source code:
+You can also clone the repo and run the following command in project root if you wish to edit the source code:

 ::